 Tips

-- Don’t allow the rope to pull you backwards or cause you to overarch throughout your lumbar spine.
+• Don’t allow the rope to pull you backward or cause you to overach throughout your lumbar spine.

-- You may need to tuck the chin slightly to allow the rope to travel overhead and not graze the back of your head.
+• You may need to tuck your chin slightly to allow the rope to travel overhead and not graze the back of your head.

 14. Resistance Band Tricep Extensions

-Finally, if you’re looking for one more Long head Triceps workout that you can be done at home then, resistance Band Tricep Extensions is for you.
+Finally, if you’re looking for one more long-head triceps workout that you can do at home, then resistance Band Tricep Extensions are for you.

 How To Do

-- Hold both handles, Bring your hands behind your head.
+2. Hold both handles, and bring your hands behind your head.

-- Your elbows should be pointing forwards on either side of your head.
+3. Your elbows should be pointing forward on either side of your head.
 Keeping your elbows as close to your head as possible, extend your arms to raise your hands, stopping just before your elbows lock out.

 Tips

-- Keep your upper arms as still as possible, allowing your forearms to drive the movement.
+• Keep your upper arms still, allowing your forearms to drive the movement.

 2. Use a full range of motion

-It is important to perform exercises through a full range of motion in order to fully engage the long head.
+It is important to perform exercises through a full range of motion to engage the long head fully.

-This means that the elbow should be fully extended at the top of the movement, and fully flexed at the bottom.
+This means the elbow should be fully extended at the movement’s top and flexed at the bottom.

 3. Use proper form